GrzegorzKozub/arch/README.md

   - Don't continue running background apps
   - Disable Brave VPN
   - Enable Memory Saver
-  - Sign in to your sites
-  - Teams
-    - Disable surveys
-    - Disable optional connected experiences
-    - Disable missed activity emails
-    - Disable notification banners
-    - Don't show message preview
-    - Don't play sound for incoming calls and notifications
-    - Show notifications in feed or not at all
-    - Open files in browser
-    - Block notifications in browser
-    - Allow camera and microphone in browser
 2. KeePassXC
   - Open your databases
   - Only show attachment, title and username columns